 SB: Any sectors, particularly these two and also manufacturers for bicycles, and any other sectors that involve moving transport should consider AM systems.
 One of the key components of AM for these sectors is to try to remove weight from the products.
 This is something that AM does very well.

-Customers can actually achieve the same strands in these components and have weight reduced from the component.
+Customers can actually achieve the same strength in these components and have weight reduced from the component.
 This is important for things like bicycles, and we have had a lot of success with mountain bikes—the parts would last longer than with using conventional materials.

 In aerospace, every kilogram that can be removed from the structure of the plane saves fuel and money, which is a key area.
 At the moment on the aerospace side, particularly on the non-flight critical parts, there is a big drive to use AM parts.
 Taking away solid and heavier parts keeps the strength of the object and removes the weight.